genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> Updated today: new entries in the scientific literature section (PCR false negatives and COVID-19 affecting newborn babies); new entry in the genomics section; new subsection dedicated to PCR and related topics within the Scientific Literature section; new articles related to respiratory devices and ways to disinfect them.
+> Updated today: new entries in the scientific literature section (PCR false negatives and COVID-19 affecting newborn babies, among others); new entry in the genomics section; new subsection dedicated to PCR and related topics within the Scientific Literature section; new articles related to respiratory protective equipment and ways to disinfect them; new section about sequencing and sequences.

 > Use the "Home" button to move up between sections and the ToC.